NoahHenrikKleinschmidt/filerecords/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/noahhenrikkleinschmidt/filerecords/badge)](https://www.codefactor.io/repository/github/noahhenrikkleinschmidt/filerecords)
 [![Documentation Status](https://readthedocs.org/projects/filerecords/badge/?version=latest)](https://filerecords.readthedocs.io/en/latest/?badge=latest)

-`filerecords` is a python command line tool to better keep track of files and directories.
+`filerecords` is a python command line tool to better keep track of files and directories for data science projects (or any kind of big directory structure).
 It works similar to GIT but instead of keeping track of the actual file contents it keeps a registry of comments and flags.
-This allows users to comment their files and directories to add more detailed descriptions than just a good file name or directory name.
+This allows users to comment their important files and directories to add more detailed descriptions than just a good file name or directory name.

 ![example](https://user-images.githubusercontent.com/89252165/188868989-3d9b0682-c455-4ff2-a36e-0113d7049c3a.gif)